niplav/site/increasing.md

 ### Frustrations

-Here's a thing about sleep research: The Sleep Research Mafia has decided that no good thing can ever decrease sleep durations.
+Here's a thing about sleep research: The Sleep Research Mafia has decided that no good thing can ever decrease sleep duration.
 Decreasing sleep duration is *bad*, it's __Lucifer__, it is the __*primordial evil*__ plaguing this world.
-This is, of course, never said, but you can feel it pouring out of every page: People trying to decrease their sleep need with e.g. polyphasic sleep are subtly sneered at, every good thing gets reported as increasing sleep durations, and every bad thing gets reported as decreasing sleep duration (almost surely through the magic of the [file-drawer effect](https://en.wikipedia.org/wiki/File-drawer_effect)).
+This is, of course, never said, but you can feel it pouring out of every page: People trying to decrease their sleep need with e.g. polyphasic sleep are subtly sneered at, every good thing gets reported as increasing sleep duration, and every bad thing gets reported as decreasing sleep duration (almost surely through the magic of the [file-drawer effect](https://en.wikipedia.org/wiki/File-drawer_effect)).
 No wonder nobody has yet done an Orexin-A trial!
-They're fundamentally uninterested about decreasing sleep durations.
+They're fundamentally uninterested about reducing the time spent asleep.

 I don't trust this fucking field to honestly report on things they find to robustly decrease sleep need.
 My best hope is that there's some things